KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Deprecated: Found `require("request")` in file `authorization.js`: Replace it with built-in fetch.
 2. Recommendation: Found `XMLHttpRequest` in file `jquery-1.10.1.min.js`: Replace it with built-in fetch.
-3. Typo: Found `<sup>2</sup>` in file `index.html`: Replace it with `²`.
-4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-5. Recommendation: Found `"node-fetch"` in file `SpotifyFetcher.js`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `SpotifyFetcher.js`: Replace it with built-in fetch.
-6. Deprecated: Found `new Buffer(` in file `vibrant.worker.js.map`: This is deprecated.
+5. Deprecated: Found `new Buffer(` in file `vibrant.worker.js.map`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-7. Deprecated: Found `new Buffer(` in file `vibrant.worker.min.js`: This is deprecated.
+6. Deprecated: Found `new Buffer(` in file `vibrant.worker.min.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-8. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-OnSpotifyDude by mezderman](https://github.com/mezderman/MMM-OnSpotifyDude)